sdelahaies/IAssistant/README.md

 IAssistant is meant for linux, Windows and Mac stuff has been striped out, remote AI clients have been removed as well to prefer opensource local tools but hence requires a GPU with sufficient VRAM to allow for small latency.

+**Disclaimer:** This project is a starter project, currently under construction.
+It provides basic logic and simple use cases, far from perfect and subject to occasional bugs.
+Have you ever received an awkward answer from an LLM due to a messy prompt?
+Imagine when your assistant speaks it out loud!
+While it’s a fun and half-functional demonstration, it’s still a work in progress—designed to explore possibilities, not polished for production by any means.
+Use with curiosity and a pinch of patience! 😅

 ## Features

 - **Clipboard Integration**: Leverages clipboard content for completing tasks based on user requests.